-• Plug the power cable into the power receptacle on the aft of the bow locker.
+• Plug the power cable into the power receptacle on the starboard side of the bow locker.

 • Turn the forward portion of the plug clockwise to lock.

 • To raise the anchor, press and hold on the "UP" button of the remote.